lee-treehouse/-Tobor-/README.md

 I chose to impose a constraint that all commands and arguments should be modelled in uppercase.
 This allows me to easily allow for case insensitivity by offering the `capitaliseCommandsAndArgs` configuration.

 Where integer input is required, I am allowing any input that I can parse as an integer in base 10 that doesn't violate the entity's requirements.
-Eg decimal input is allowed.
+Eg decimal input is allowed, coordinates can't be below 0, table dimensions can't be less than 1.

 ## Next steps